eu90h/ascii-painter/README.md

 # ascii-painter
-Ascii-painter is a toolkit that allows you to make maps out of ascii tiles.
+Ascii-painter is a toolkit that allows you to make roguelike maps out of ascii tiles.

 Ascii-painter grew out of a roguelike game I'm writing.
-I needed a way to easily hand-place tiles in certain scenes.
+I needed a way to easily hand-place tiles in certain maps.
 In ascii-painter, you can use random map generators to fill out most of the map, then using the brush tools, specially place tiles in the exact area you need them.

-This would be good for creating static city/town levels for instance.
+This tool would be good for creating static city/town levels for instance.

 Features
 --------